rubenvannieuwpoort/posts/division-by-constant-unsigned-integers-new.md

 }
 ```

+TODO: Unify stuff about even divisors
 For a divisor that is not efficient for the round-up method the situation is not as simple.
 The round-down method is slightly more expensive to use than the round-up method.
 For even divisors that are not efficient, we can apply a trick to use the round-up method: Instead of calculating $\lfloor \frac{n}{d} \rfloor$, we calculate $\lfloor \frac{\lfloor \frac{n}{2} \rfloor}{\lfloor \frac{d}{2} \rfloor} \rfloor$.
 In this case, the dividend and divisor are $(N - 1)$-bit numbers.
-Using theorem 2 and theorem 7 with $N - 1$ instead of $N$ bits, we see that $m_\text{up} = \lceil \frac{2^{TODO}}{d} \rceil$ now fits in $N$ bits.
+Using theorem 2 and theorem 7 with $N - 1$ instead of $N$ bits, we see that $m_\text{up} = \lceil \frac{2^{N + \ell}}{d} \rceil$ now fits in $N$ bits.

+TODO: Unify stuff about even divisors
 Optimizing division by a divisor that is not efficient for the round-up method is not as straightforward.
-By theorem TODO, we can use the round-down method, but this has a subtle quirk.
-When we implement the expression TODO, $(n+1)$ will overflow when $n$ equals the maximum value $2^N - 1$.
-Instead, we can implement this as $m \cdot n + m$.
+By theorem 6, we can use the round-down method, but this has a subtle quirk.
+When we evaluate the expression $\frac{m_\text{down} \cdot (n + 1)}{2^{N + \ell}}$ naively, $(n+1)$ will overflow when $n$ equals the maximum value $2^N - 1$.
+Instead, we can implement this as $m_text{down} \cdot n + m_\text{down}$.
 This is an addition of two $2N$-bit integers, and it depends on the target processor how efficiently this can be implemented.
 On most processors this can be done by an $N$-bit addition followed by an $N$-bit addition with carry.
 Other processors have dedicated instructions for adding $2N$-bit numbers (for example, this is the case when optimizing division of 32-bit numbers on a 64-bit architecture).
-Some instruction sets even support integer fused multiply-add instructions (or even high word of ...), which can be used ...
-TODO
+Some instruction sets even support integer fused multiply-add instructions (or even an instruction which evaluates only the high word of an integer multiplication followed by an addition), which can be used to evaluate $m_\text{down} \cdot n + m_\text{down}$ efficiently.

 In [4] another approach is presented, where a saturating increment is used.
 This saturating increment only increments the dividend when it is less than the maximum value $2^N - 1$.
-So it effectively computes TODO when $n = 2^N - 1$ and TODO otherwise.
-The difference will only matter when $d$ is a divisor of $2^N - 1$, and according to theorem 10 (see appendix), every divisor of $2^N - 1$ is efficient for the round-up method.
+So it effectively computes $n$ when $n = 2^N - 1$ and $n + 1$ otherwise.
+The difference will only matter when $d$ is a divisor of $2^N - 1$, and according to TODO, every divisor of $2^N - 1$ is efficient for the round-up method.
 So if we prefer the round-up method for divisors that are efficient for the round-up method, this approach will always give the correct result.
 On most architectures, the saturating increment can be implemented by an N-bit increment followed by an N-bit decrement with borrow instruction.

 A division by one can be handled by setting the quotient equal to the dividend.
 A division by a power of two can be handled